 Enabling a firm to attract, hire and retain top-quality employees with competitive salary and benefits is an important duty for the Senior VP of HR.
 To facilitate this, they will manage, evaluate, update and report on a comprehensive compensation plan for the entire organization.
 Major areas of influence for Senior VPs of HR are establishing short- and long-term goals, budgeting for HR expenses, and networking with outside peers and organizations when needed to achieve goals.

-A bachelor’s degree or equivalent is usually required of senior VP of HR job candidates.
-Many employers prefer a concentration in human resources or business, along with specialized training in management, planning, compensation and labor relations.
-Some employers may show preference to candidates with industry certification or an HR master’s degree.
+A bachelor’s degree or equivalent is usually required of Senior VP of HR job candidates.
+Some employers may prefer a concentration in human resources or business, along with specialized training in management, planning, compensation and labor relations.
+Employers may also show preference to candidates with industry certification or an HR Master’s degree.

-Advanced degrees or professional HR training is becoming increasingly important to land upper-level HR management positions.
-HR professionals may obtain the advanced knowledge and skills needed to compete for these jobs through a Master of Science in Human Resource Development degree program.
+Advanced degrees or professional HR training is becoming increasingly important for upper-level HR management positions.
+HR professionals can obtain the advanced knowledge and skills needed to compete for these jobs through a Master of Science in Human Resource Development degree program.
 Coursework typically includes workforce planning, financial management for profit, employment law and organizational training.

 Employers can be confident that professionals who have earned a Master’s Degree in HR are able to:

-HR professionals know that being proactive, positive, self-reliant and results-oriented are necessary skills for success in the human resources field.
+HR professionals know that being proactive, positive, self-reliant and results-oriented are often skills for success in the human resources field.
 To achieve the position of Senior VP of HR, you’ll need all these attributes, along with outstanding leadership, interpersonal and communication skills.
-The ability to make sound decisions, and a commitment to integrity and accountability will also serve you well in this career.
-Becoming an effective HR leader in the role of Senior VP of HR is possible when you combine your dynamic personal qualities with the advanced skills and knowledge you’ll obtain through a Master of Science in Human Resources Development degree program.
+The ability to make sound decisions, and a commitment to integrity and accountability can serve you well in this career.
+Becoming an effective HR leader in the role of Senior VP of HR can be possible when you combine your dynamic personal qualities with the advanced skills and knowledge you can obtain through a Master of Science in Human Resources Development degree program.